cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture9A.md

 # Fluctuations and thermodynamic response functions

+## Additional Readings for the Enthusiast
+-   {cite:ts}`mcquarrie_statistical_2000` Chapter 3

+## Goals for today's lecture
+- Explain the importance of fluctuations in thermodynamic ensembles
+- Explain why, when fluctuations are small, the ergodic hypothesis holds

+## Fluctuations

 In the [last lecture](Lecture8B), we introdued the Ising model as a simple model that incorporates interactions between molecules.
 We showed that it is very challenging to handle interactions analytically because we cannot